-Students can miss no more than the equivalent of two weeks of instruction in any semester (one week for summer term) excused and otherwise, in any course, and still receive credit for that course.
+Students may miss no more than the equivalent of two weeks of instruction in any semester (one week during the summer term), excused and otherwise, in any course and still receive credit for that course.

-However, specific schools can opt for a more stringent rule.
-Any specific attendance regulations should be mentioned in the syllabi.
+However, specific schools may opt for a more stringent rule.
+Any specific attendance regulations should be mentioned in the syllabuses.
 Instructors are to inform their departments and the Office of the Dean of Students of any prolonged, unexplained absence of a given student.

 Students who exceed the allowed number of absences must withdraw from the course; otherwise, the course grade will be recorded by the instructor as F. In highly exceptional cases, students may be given special permission by the Academic School Councils to continue in the course.

-- Three days to be made up according to a schedule set at the discretion of each faculty member;
+- Three days should be made up according to a schedule set at the discretion of each faculty member.

-- Seven days to be scheduled by a decision of the Council of Deans in consultation with the Faculty Senate.
+- Seven days should be scheduled by a decision of the Council of Deans in consultation with the Faculty Senate.

 3. Class Time

-Class sessions are usually 50 minutes for MWF classes and 75 minutes for TTH classes.
+Class sessions are usually 50 minutes for MWF classes and 75 minutes for TTh classes.
 Summer sessions are prorated.
-Lab and studio classes follow a different timing set by the school.
+Lab and studio classes follow a different timing set by the respective schools.